ReimKuos/tiralab/documentation/reports/week 2 report.md

     - poetry
     - lint
     - tests
- - Created datastructure - Trie
+ - created datastructure - Trie
  - created a simple midi-reader function for getting notes in order
+ - created a training function for adding found notes into the Trie

 ## Unclear things